Caps lock image misses correct markup for status output, has duplicate content in title and overlaps delete button

 - The title attribute of an image should be used for adding a long description for the image.
 In this case, the title and alt attribute have the same content and get read out twice by some screenreaders.

 To fix the issues, apply the following implementation:

 - Use the ARIA role="status" with the caps lock

 - Align the delete button and the caps lock image in a way that both are visible.

 - Use the title attribute of the image to provide a longer description, for example "If you activated the caps lock key accidentally, deactivate the key and enter the correct value again"

-Updated by Gerrit Code Review about 1 month ago
+Updated by Gerrit Code Review 8 months ago

 - Status changed from Accepted to Under Review